-- If the issue is unresolved by the Learning & Development coordinator, the complaint should be made formally in writing to: The Director of Office and People at the Centre for Volunteering Email: feedback@voluteering.com.au - 3.
-If the complaint remains unresolved, the complaint should be detailed in writing to the CEO, Gemma Rygate
+2. If the issue is unresolved by the Learning & Development coordinator, the complaint should be made formally in writing to: The Office Manager at the Centre for Volunteering Emily Stevenson

+Email: estevenson@volunteering.com.au

+3. If the complaint remains unresolved, the complaint should be detailed in writing to the CEO, Gemma Rygate.